 A Light in the Darkness is a Star Wars fan film made for the love of filmmaking and of course, Star Wars.
 It has been an exciting and challenging experience to make a high quality, low budget film.
-This project was possible thanks to the talents and time of our all volunteer cast and crew.
-The film in its completed form will be released on September 20th, 2011.
+This project was possible thanks to the talents and time of our all-volunteer cast and crew.
+The film in its completed form was released on September 20th, 2011.

 A Light in the Darkness’ main action takes place approx. 1 year BBY on a small planet in the Outer Rim.
 A young boy watches the Jedi who saved his people be killed by the very clones who once fought by his side.
 Years later, as a member of a small insurgency against the empire he and his team hatch a new plan to take back their planet by drawing the attention of the newly formed rebel alliance.

 Armed with the fallen Jedi’s lightsaber, he and his team battle to strike fear into the local imperial garrison, and overthrow their despotic governor.
 Their silent attacks give birth to a legend, and the people speak of a phantom Jedi whose spirit has returned.